My Rainy Days: Plot

 Distressed by Naoko's suicide, Rio confesses to Tomoko that she was the one who ordered Naoko to bully her, prompting Tomoko to sever ties with Rio.
 However, when Rio collapses from stress at school, they rekindle their friendship.
 After Rio laments to her friends that Kouki has moved out of his house without saying goodbye, they convince Kaori to visit Rio at the hospital.
 Sympathetic, Kaori reveals that Kouki has been transferred to another university and gives Rio his new address.

 Rio meets with Kouki and reveals that three years earlier, she became pregnant as a result of rape, so her mother took her to the hospital to have an abortion.
 She then resorted to prostitution and extortion as a way to avoid getting hurt again, but after meeting Kouki, she realized that seeing a loved one get hurt was much more painful.
 Kouki acknowledges that Rio is no longer the same person.
 Shortly after Rio boards a bus, Kouki faints.

 Rio accompanies Kouki to the hospital and learns of his brain tumor.
-When she visits him the next day, he tells her that he never expected to fall in love with a girl like her knowing much time he had left to live, but since meeting her, he began wishing for more time with her.
+When she visits him the next day, he tells her that he never expected to fall in love with a girl like her knowing how much time he had left to live, but since meeting her, he began wishing for more time with her.
 Rio urges Kouki to undergo another surgery, even at the risk of losing his memories.
 He reluctantly agrees, and shortly before the surgery, he finally tells Rio that he loves her.

 Some time later, Rio graduates from high school.
 On a rainy day, she returns to the hospital to find Kouki, who survived the surgery.
 Though he does not seem to remember her, he agrees to walk her to the train station under his umbrella.
 After Kouki walks away, a tearful Rio stands in the rain.
 Shortly afterwards, Kouki returns and covers Rio under his umbrella, and she joyfully embraces him.